loechel/praesentationen/plone-and-python-community.rst

 .. note::

+    Philip

     Python was not really that big at that time so Digital Creations paid 100.000$ to build a perl-runtime into Zope.
     And 2 people actually used it.
     In Zope you were even able to run perl *and* php-scrips.

     And Zope became very popular - not because of perl and php - but because it allowed new developers to build powerful applications with only a browser.

     It lowered the bar to get started in web development.